-Storj is a startup from one of the top startup hubs – Atlanta Tech Village.
+Storj is a startup at Atlanta Tech Village.
 It is disrupting an industry many of us don’t think much about except for how many documents and photos it can contain- cloud storage.
 You know, when you store stuff “on the line” and it just magically goes into a “cloud” somewhere mysterious in the sky?
 The simple explanation for cloud storage is that your data is being stored on remote servers accessed by the internet.
 That physical environment is then owned and operated by a hosting company.
 There are a handful of folks who own this space- think Amazon, Microsoft, IBM, Google, and DropBox.

 Storj would say those are expensive and insecure traditional clouds.

 So what if you could store all your important digital items more affordably by using your friends, neighbors, and strangers storage in an entirely secure way?
 This is Storj.